Spending More Time Indoors? Poor Indoor Air Quality Could Be Exacerbating Health Symptoms

 VOCs and Your Health

 Short-term exposure to and inhaling air containing elevated levels of VOCs can cause throat and eye irritation, nausea, dizziness, difficulty concentrating, fatigue, and headaches.
 Long-term exposure, however, is linked to cancer, as well as damage to the liver, kidneys, and central nervous system.

 Top Sources of VOCs

-One of the biggest sources of formaldehyde, in particular, are new building materials, according to a recent article in the New York Times, that points out that new plywood, particleboard, adhesives, varnishes, paints, and carpeting are all common offenders.
+One of the biggest sources of formaldehyde, in particular, are new building materials, according to an article in the New York Times, that points out that new plywood, particleboard, adhesives, varnishes, paints, and carpeting are all common offenders.
 Even if your home isn’t brand new, you can still be exposed to VOCs through painting, renovations, new furniture or bedding, household cleaners, disinfectants, cosmetics, and more.

 Other Common Sources of VOCs